Yoga During Second Trimester of Pregnancy: Poses and Precautions

 As your pregnancy enters the second trimester of its journey, you will be breathing a huge sigh of relief.
-Having faced the initial time of pregnancy, this period is termed as the golden period.
-By this time, most pregnant women are quite relaxed as morning sickness reduces by a huge amount, and the tummy starts showing the presence of a growing life inside it.
-If you haven’t started prenatal yoga until now, this is one of the apt times to do so.
-Yoga for 6 months pregnant woman helps you get the energy you’ve lost in the initial months and prepare you for the rest of the journey.
+Having faced the initial time of pregnancy, this period is termed as the golden period!
+By this time, most pregnant women are quite relaxed, as morning sickness reduces by a huge amount, and the tummy starts showing the presence of a growing life inside it.
+If you haven’t started prenatal yoga until now, this is one of the best times to do so.
+Yoga for a 6-month pregnant woman helps you get the energy you’ve lost in the initial months, and prepares you for the rest of the journey.

-Is It Safe to Practice Yoga in Pregnancy Second Trimester?
+Is It Safe to Practice Yoga in the Second Trimester of Pregnancy?

-Very much so.
+Very much so!
 Around the second trimester, women tend to get more comfortable with the pregnancy and their changed body.
-By undertaking yoga, your progesterone levels rise that cause muscles to relax, aids circulations, and improves digestion.
-These are all necessary to strengthen your body for the incoming baby.
-Furthermore, attending prenatal yoga classes helps you talk to other pregnant women and get to know how everyone’s progressing with their pregnancy.
+By undertaking yoga, your progesterone levels rise, which causes muscles to relax, aids circulations, and improves digestion.
+These are necessary to strengthen your body for the upcoming birth.
+Furthermore, attending prenatal yoga classes helps you talk to other pregnant women, and get to know how others are progressing with their pregnancy.

-Precautions You Should Take while Practicing Yoga in 2nd Trimester
+Precautions You Should Take While Practicing Yoga in Second Trimester

-Here are some precautions to take while practising yoga in the second trimester.
+Here are some precautions to take while practising yoga in your second trimester.

 - Do not rush through the yoga exercises.
-Make sure your heart rate does not escalate to more than half the usual one.
+Make sure your heart rate does not escalate to more than half the usual amount.

-- Keep away from any strenuous exercises.
-This can increase your body’s demand for oxygen and reduce the amount your baby gets.
+- Keep away from strenuous exercises.
+This can increase your body’s demand for oxygen, and reduce the amount your baby gets.

 - Keep yourself cool while you exercise.
 Increase in body temperature can be harmful to the baby.